 The difference between a bevel and miter cut often gets people confused because of how closely related they are.
 If you don’t know their distinctions, this can cause issues with the projects you’re doing.

-So, our experts have created this guide on bevel cuts and miter cuts to help you know which is which.
+So, our experts have created this guide on bevel vs. miter cuts to help you know which is which.

 Types of Cuts

 A miter cut for DIY miter saw projects is a cut that’s made at any angle besides 90 degrees on the wood.
 Looking at the top surface of the wood, a miter cut is made in a shape other than a square cut.
 Woodworkers create miter cuts by angling the blade horizontally at the plane of the wood piece, working along the length and width – not the depth.

 The bevel cut is one that is made at an angle other than 90 degrees.
 It’s cut right at the thickness of the material instead of the length and width.
 Furthermore, the cut is made close to the face of the wood, and the angle is often measured against a square edge cut.